tlalexandre/PP5CodeInsitute/README.md

 [Pillow](https://pypi.org/project/pillow/) is a Python Imaging Library (PIL) fork that provides tools for working with images in various formats.

-[Django-phonenumber-field](https://pypi.org/project/django-phonenumber-field/) is a library to assist in verification of phonenumbers

 [Django Storages](https://pypi.org/project/django-storages/) Django Storages simplifies file storage management in Django apps by offering custom backends.

 [Django Embed Video](https://pypi.org/project/django-embed-video/) Django-embed-video is a Django app that simplifies embedding videos from various platforms, such as YouTube and Vimeo, into Django templates by providing template tags and model fields.